Draggie306/EditingCheatSheets/A Level/Earth's Life Support Systems.md

 Air can be cooled, aside from just moving vertially upwards, in several ways, and they create different types of clouds.
 - Hot air rises through **convection**, cooling through adiabatic expension, in areas of atmospheric instability.
+This forms large cumulus and cumulonimbus clouds.
 - Air can move laterally over a cooler area, as **advection**.